-Applicants part-time and distance-learning Masters programmes are eligible to apply for these awards (any award made would be paid pro-rata).
+These awards are open to any postgraduate Masters programme offered by the School.
+Applicants for part-time and distance-learning Masters programmes are eligible to apply for these awards (any award made would be paid pro-rata).

-The Edinburgh and Gray Scholarships and the Masters Studentships will be awarded on academic merit and the potential to excel at the chosen programme of study.
-Successful applicants will hold - or be predicted to achieve - a first class honours undergraduate degree (or overseas equivalent) in a relevant field, or should be able to prove their academic merit through evidence of professional achievements, awards or publications relevant to their chosen programme of study.
+Successful applicants must hold a UK 2.1 or first class honours undergraduate degree (or overseas equivalent) in a relevant field, or should be able to prove their academic merit through evidence of professional achievements, awards or publications relevant to their chosen programme of study.

 The online scholarship application form is located in EUCLID and can be accessed via MyEd our web based information portal at https://www.myed.ed.ac.uk

 When logging in to MyEd, you will need your University User Name and password.
 If you require assistance, please go to http://www.ed.ac.uk/student-systems/support-guidance